temenostech/temenos-platform-documentation/docfx_project/home/tcd-hosting-options.md

 ## **Temenos Continuous Deployment Hosting Option**
 The Temenos Continuous Deployment platform has two distinct deployment domains as below:

- -
- the “Platform Cloud” where the provisioning software runs;
+ - the “Platform Cloud” where the provisioning software runs;

- -
- the “Target Cloud” where the T24 environments are provisioned.
+ - the “Target Cloud” where the T24 environments are provisioned.

 <br>There are a number of options:

-<br>&nbsp; &nbsp;1.
+&nbsp; &nbsp;1.
 All hosted on Temenos SaaS - this is Azure;

-<br>&nbsp; &nbsp;2.
-The Platform component is hosted on Temenos SaaS.
-The Target Cloud is a bank’s public cloud - the hybrid model (target cloud is an Azure subscription owned by the bank);  <br />
-&nbsp; &nbsp;3.
+&nbsp; &nbsp;2.
 All hosted on the bank’s cloud - all hosted on the bank’s AWS account.  <br />

 <br>
 The advantages of the various offerings: